dylanized/responsive-typography-demo/README.md

-# responsive-typography-demo
+# Responsive Typography Demo
 Simple demo showing scalable responsive typography using rem and em units

-Adjust your browser window size to see the text and the margins adjust proportionally.
+Open index.html in your browser and adjust the window size to see the text and the margins adjust proportionally.
 Check out the style block in the head to see what's going on.

 Here's how it works: